Predictive Process Model Monitoring using Recurrent Neural Networks: Abstract

 \section{Abstract}

-The field of predictive process monitoring focuses on modelling future characteristics of running business process instances, typically by either predicting the outcome of particular objectives (e.g. completion (time), cost), or next-in-sequence prediction (e.g. what is the next activity to execute).
-This paper introduces Processes-As-Movies (PAM), a technique that provides a middle ground between these predictive monitoring.
-It does so by capturing declarative process constraints between activities in various windows of a process execution trace, which represent a declarative process model at subsequent stages of execution.
+The field of predictive process monitoring focuses on modelling running business processes instances, typically by either predicting the outcome of particular objectives (e.g. completion time, cost, risk), or next-in-sequence prediction (e.g. what is the next best activity to execute).
+The former often predicts the success of an objective through the outcome of linear temporal logic rules or the execution of a particular activity within the process.
+The latter focuses on building sequence generation approaches that are based on how a process execution trace can be used to predict future steps in the further execution, often using neural network architectures such as recurrent neural networks.

+This paper introduces an approach that provides a middle ground between objective-based and trace-based predictive monitoring by learning a process model at its various stages of execution.
+It does so by capturing linear temporal logic-based declarative process constraints between all activities in various windows of a process execution trace, which represent a declarative process model at its various stages of development.
 This high-dimensional representation of a process model allows the application of predictive modelling on how such constraints appear and vanish throughout a process' execution.
-Various recurrent neural network topologies tailored to high-dimensional input are used to model the process model evolution with windows as time steps, including encoder-decoder long short-term memory networks, and convolutional long short-term memory networks.
-Results show that these topologies are very effective in terms of accuracy and precision to predict a process model's future state, which allows process owners to simultaneously verify what linear temporal logic rules hold in a predicted process window (objective-based), and verify what future execution traces are allowed by all the constraints together (trace-based).
+Various recurrent neural network topologies tailored to high-dimensional input are used to model the process model evolutions with windows as time steps, including encoder-decoder long short-term memory networks, and convolutional long short-term memory networks.
+Results show that these topologies are very effective in terms of accuracy and precision to predict a process model's future state, which allows process owners to simultaneously verify what linear temporal logic rules hold in a predicted process window, and verify what future execution traces are allowed by the various rules together. \keywords{Predictive process modelling \and Predictive process monitoring \and Convolutional recurrent neural networks \and Declare}